Pulak88/Laravel-Excel-Export/README.md

 Laravel-Excel-Export
 ====================

-Simple Laravel Excel export package
+Simple Laravel Excel export package.
+This is just a simple wrapper for the Excel Export found on https://code.google.com/p/phpexportxlsclass/.

 Installation